About

 Abigail Fritsch

 Abigail Fritsch is a performing artist who is passionate about story telling.
 Having graduated with her Bachelor of Performing Arts from Federation University Arts Academy, Abigail has trained as an actor, singer, and dancer.
-Since graduating she has worked as a performer with Kryal Castle as well as touring a production of Love’s Labour’s Lost with the Australian Shakespeare Company.
-She is excited to continue working with new up-and-coming artists to bring tantalising theatrical productions to the local community.
+Since graduating she has worked as a performer with Kryal Castle as well as touring a production of Love’s Labour’s Lost (Rosaline) with the Australian Shakespeare Company.
+She is a founding member of The Wanderers Theatre Company and performed as Hermia in their debut production of A Midsummer Night’s Dream.
+Abigail is excited to continue working with new up-and-coming artists to bring tantalising theatrical productions to the local community.

 Zephya Amelie